 After registering for the distance learning course, your instructor will make the course material available to you within Moodle on the first day of the semester.
 If course materials are not available on the first day of the semester, you should contact your instructor immediately (by email or some other method).
 If you do not hear from your instructor within 24 hours, you should contact the Help Desk at 828-395-1437.

 Students enrolled in Distance Learning courses must complete the mandatory course enrollment assignment on the first day of the term.
 Failure to complete the mandatory course enrollment assignment could result in receiving a grade of No Show (NS) for the course with no refund issued for the course.

 Types of Distance Learning:

 Online courses, also referred to as Internet courses, give you access to content 24 hours-a-day, 7 days-a-week and students are not required to have a physical presence on campus to complete the course.
 Some online courses may require testing by proctor.
 Online courses are convenient, but they are not suitable for all students or situations.
-If you are considering taking an online class for academic credit, the Distance Education Questionnaire (located in Appendix E in the Student Handbook) will help you evaluate your suitability for online classes.
+If you are considering taking an online class for academic credit, the Distance Education Questionnaire (see link provided on this page as well as located in Appendix E in the Student Handbook) will help you evaluate your suitability for online classes.
 Please consult your advisor or the instructor of the online course with this decision.

 Web-assisted courses, also referred to as web-supported courses, are courses in which the content is primarily delivered by the instructor in a face-to-face setting and has an additional requirement that the students have Internet access for the online portion of the class.
 In a web-assisted course, you are required to meet at specific days and times with the course instructor in addition to completing assignments online.